 Ok, ready to dive into our full Tortuga Outbreaker Review?
 First, let’s check out the pros and cons of this travel backpack:

 Is the Tortuga Outbreaker Travel Backpack Right for You?

-An explorer who is on the move and wants to keep all of their belongings neatly in one place.
+Based on this criteria, I’d say that the Tortuga Outbreaker Travel backpack is for you if you’re an explorer on the move who wants to keep all of your belongings neatly in one place.

 If you’re considering a slightly more compact travel backpack, check out our review of the Tortuga Setout.

 Detailed Tortuga Outbreaker Review